 Why Not Wait?

-This doesn't mean there's nothing to do after 60 (there's plenty).
-It means that for those who are young today, the smallest investment now is worth the largest investment then.
+This certainly doesn't mean that after 60 there's nothing to do (there's plenty, as we'll see later).
+It means that for those who are young today, investing now is the most worthwhile opportunity.

 Action Plan for Those Aged 20-40